Sophia Choi: Professional career

-Choi then worked at KCBS-TV, the CBS affiliate in Los Angeles.
+Choi then worked at KCBS-TV, the CBS owned-and-operated station in Los Angeles.
 She started as a general assignment reporter and fill-in anchor, but was promoted and became the weekday morning anchor.
-In 2001, Choi moved to Atlanta, GA to become a prime time anchor for CNN Headline News.
+In 2001, Choi moved to Atlanta, Georgia, to become a prime time anchor for CNN Headline News.
 During her tenure at CNN Headline News, Choi anchored various newscasts on CNN Headline News, CNN and CNN International.
 She also covered various breaking news stories including the aftermath of Hurricane Katrina, Hurricane Wilma and the wars in Iraq and Afghanistan.

 In 2006, Choi left CNN Headline News.
 She then traveled to Shanghai, China with the University of Missouri School of Journalism on a speaking tour.
-In 2007, Choi joined KVBC-TV, the NBC affiliate in Las Vegas.
+In 2007, Choi joined KVBC-TV (now KSNV), the NBC affiliate in Las Vegas.
 She co-anchored First News 3 at Four and News 3 at Six with Kendall Tenney until the end of 2009.
 In 2010, Choi began anchoring First News 3 at Four with Jeff Gillan and News 3 at Six with Jim Snyder.
 She also reported on crime trends in the Las Vegas Valley, through the Crime Tracker 3 franchise.

 On May 28, 2010, Choi was notified by KVBC that her contract would not be renewed.
 With six months left on her contract, it effectively prohibited her from working at another Las Vegas-market TV station for 18 months.

-Sophia Choi debuted on WSB-TV on July 8, 2011, with a report on Channel 2 Action News at 4.
-Effective January 1, 2013, she will be anchoring WSB-TV Saturday & Sunday AM and reporting during the week.
+Sophia Choi returned to Atlanta and joined ABC affiliate WSB-TV on July 8, 2011, with a report on Channel 2 Action News at 4.
+Effective January 1, 2013, she will be anchoring the weekend morning editions of Channel 2 Action News and reporting during weekdays.